Reflecting on the Camino from Porto to Tui

 Albergues, Cafes, and Pilgrim Services

 The Albergues throughout Portugal and Galacian Spain are very similar in style to those found on the Camino Frances – though the amenities are increasingly similar from Porto northward.
 Similarly finding albergues and beds after Porto becomes simpler with each day, as both the advertisements (similar to those found on the Camino Frances) and accommodations get more plentiful.
 With this said, despite the increase in the number of albergues, both they and donativos were regularly full in this stretch as we hiked through.
-Many seemed to have been reserved in advance by pilgrims, tour groups and groups travelling together which made things more challenging to assure that we found accommodations.
-This of course does not mean that there are no available accommodations as you trek through this stretch, because in addition to albergues, pilgrims also have a range of other options including hostels, Quintas, Casas, pensions/fondas, and of course hotels along the way.
+Many seemed to have been reserved in advance by pilgrims, tour groups and groups travelling together which made things more challenging to ensure that we found accommodations.
+This, of course, does not mean that there are no available accommodations as you trek through this stretch because, in addition to albergues, pilgrims also have a range of other options including hostels, Quintas, Casas, pensions/fondas, and of course hotels along the way.

-*** Another thing that began in this section was that almost every albergue owner, hostel owners, or pension owners began to take pictures of our passports and ask for our signatures on their phone.
+*** Another thing that began in this section was that almost every albergue owner, hostel owner, or pension owner began to take pictures of our passports and ask for our signatures on their phones.
 Some even demanded to take pictures of us and one asked to photograph my Mastercard and reverse of the card with the signature on it.
 Perhaps I am just nervous around technology, however much of this new tap and photograph system seemed to certainly lack any sense of security for our information. ***

 Another notable change to the Camino Portuguese after Porto is the increase in the number of cafes, bars, and restaurants along the Way.
-More than the existence of these establishments it is the rapid increase in the number of advertisements for lunches, pilgrim menus, and Camino stamps that makes you are aware that things have changed.
-Indeed, some establishments have simply put their stamp and an ink pad on a post outside to allow pilgrims to self stamp on the go.
-To this end, most bars also now have multi lingual signs and menus with images openly displayed.
+More than the existence of these establishments it is the rapid increase in the number of advertisements for lunches, pilgrim menus, and Camino stamps that makes you aware that things have changed.
+Indeed, some establishments have simply put their stamp and an ink pad on a post outside to allow pilgrims to self-stamp on the go.
+To this end, most bars also now have multi-lingual signs and menus with images openly displayed.

 Beyond these familiar Camino features, from Porto northward – and especially after Tui – the public fountains with running water return, are accessible, and for use.
 From Lisbon to Porto, finding public fountains with drinkable water was rare.